The aubergine (Solanum melongena L.) is a species of the Solanaceae family, widely cultivated in horticulture for its fruit.

 Solanum melongena is a plant cultivated in many countries; among these the major producers in order of importance are China, India and Iran.
 In Europe, the main producers are Italy, Spain and Romania.
 For the cultivation technique you can consult the following form.

-Uses and Traditions –
+Customs and Traditions –

 Preparation Mode –